dkrahmer/ParallelFileCopier/README.md

 C# .NET library and CLI application to perform file or recursive directory copies in parallel.
 Supports multiple files at once, multiple copy streams per files, or both together.

+Parallel file copying can greatly improve file transfer speeds over high latency, high bandwidth network connections for large files or many small files.

+Parallel file copying on a local drive may perform slower than a standard single-threaded file copy due to the extra overhead of multiple streams, threads and hardware I/O.

 Custom behavior is configurable via properties or CLI arguments.

 ```